ievapudz/Course_Work/README.md

 - [ ] Include loss functions in the definition of the model.
 - [x] Include ROC curve graphing.
 - [ ] Include drawing of confusion matrices.
-- [ ] Generate a new training and validation set from the [microorganism dataset](https://zenodo.org/record/1175609#.YbtlfC8RpQJ) with growth temperature annotations.
+- [ ] Generate a new training and validation sets from the [microorganism dataset](https://zenodo.org/record/1175609#.YbtlfC8RpQJ) with growth temperature annotations.
 - [ ] Train and validate SLP with a new generated training and validation set.

 ## References